aurule/HiToDo/README.md

 * Arbitrary numeric priority levels
 * Completion percent tracking/display
 * Time estimate field
-* Time taken field with live tracking (push a button and it starts accruing time; push again and it adds that time to the task's spent total)
+* Time taken field with live tracking (click a button and it starts to accrue time; click again and it adds that time to the task's spent total)
 * Due date field
 * Completed date field
 * Assigner and Assignee fields with dropdown lists for convenience